TheFieryLynx/web-server-java/README.md

 ## Note
 * **Service's methods** return `false` if an error occurred.
-  It would be better to return exception with the error explanation.
+  It would be better to return an exception with the error explanation.

 * There are problems with **data consistency**.
   The information about `cassette_available_number` and `disc_available_number`